scaleapi/scaleapi-ruby/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `scaleapi-ruby.gemspec`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+To test locally, run `bundle exec rspec`.
+By default, client - server communication is mocked by [vcr](https://github.com/vcr/vcr), which uses local [casettes](spec/cassettes) recorded from production server.
+To test against production server, set a test api key as `SCALE_TEST_API_KEY` and run `bundle exec rake spec:production`, which sets environment variable `SCALE_TEST_SERVER` to `production`.
+It will also update new client - server communication in the cassette.
+Please note that changes in the cassettes will break existing specs.
+This is because 1) the server may return random results for test api key, and 2) some of the cassettes have been modified specifically for the specs.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/scaleapi/scaleapi-ruby.

-Currently, this repository has no tests - and adding tests using RSpec would make a for a great PR :)

-Thanks to [wikiti](https://github.com/wikiti/) for creating the first unofficial Scale Ruby Client!
+Thanks to [wikiti](https://github.com/wikiti/) for creating the first unofficial Scale API Ruby Client!

 ## License